Danderson123/amira_paper/simulation_evaluation/README.md

 # Installation

-The pipeline assumes the Amira singularity container is available in the directory, which can be installed [here](https://github.com/Danderson123/amira).
+The pipeline assumes the Amira singularity container is available in the directory and is called `amira_v0.7.0.img`.
+This can be installed [here](https://github.com/Danderson123/amira).
 You also need to have conda and singularity installed.
 All other dependencies can be installed via conda with:

 ```{bash}
 conda env create -f envs/sims_env.yaml && conda activate simulation_env